michaeluno/admin-page-framework/readme.txt

 == Other Notes ==

-<h3>Tips</h3>
 <h4>Use Unique Page Slug</h4>
 The framework internally uses the `add_submenu_page()` function to register sub menu pages.
 When the same page slug is registered for multiple root pages, only the last registered callback gets triggered.
 The other ones will be ignored.

-This means if you choose a very simple page slug such as <code>about</code> for your plugin/theme's information page and then if there is another plugin using same page slug, your users will get either of your page or the other.
+This means if you choose a very simple page slug such as <code>about</code> for your plugin/theme's information page and then if there is another plugin using the same page slug, your users will get either of your page or the other.

-So just use a unique page slug.
+To avoid this, make sure to use a unique page slug.
 One way to do that is to add a prefix like <code>apf_about</code>.

 <h4>Change PHP Class Names</h4>
-When you include the library, change the class names that the library uses.
-This is because if there is a plugin that uses a lesser version of the library and it is loaded earlier than yours, your script may not work properly.
+When you include the framework, change the class names that the framework uses.
+This is because if there is a plugin that uses a lesser version of the framework and it is loaded earlier than yours, your script may not work properly.

 All the class names have the prefix <code>AdminPageFramework</code> so just change it to something like <code>MyPlugin_AdminPageFramework</code>.

 Most text editors supports the *Replace All* command so just use that.
 By the time WordPress's minimum required PHP version becomes 5.3 or higher, we can use namespaces then this problem will be solved.

 <h4>Change Framework's System Messages</h4>
 The default messages defined by the framework can be changed.
-For example when you import a setting with the framework, the setting notice will be displayed.
+For example, when you import a setting with the framework, the setting notice "The options have been updated." will be displayed.

 If you want to change it to something else, modify the `oMsg` object.
-It has the `aMessages` public property array which holds all the messages that the library uses.
+It has the `aMessages` public property array holding all the messages that the framework uses.

+<h4>Get comfortable with the 'attributes' array argument</h4>
+In each field definition array, you can set the `attributes` arguments which defines the HTML attributes of the field so that you can modify the output of the field by passing attribute values.

+The argument accepts the values as an array.
+Each element represents the attribute's name and value.
+The array key corresponds to the name of the attribute and the value to the attribute value.

+For example,
+`
+array(
+	'field_id'			=>	'interval',
+	'title'				=>	__( 'Interval', 'task-scheduler' ),
+	'type'				=>	'number',
+	'attributes'		=>	array(
+		'min'	=>	0,
+		'step'	=>	1,
+		'max'	=>	24m
+	),
+),
+`

+In addition, you can change the attributes of the following container elements by setting their key and passing a nested attribute array.

+- `fieldrow` - the `td` tag element containing the field output.
+- `fieldset` - the `fieldset` tag element containing the field output.
+- `fields` - the `div` tag element containing the sub-fields and the main field.
+- `field` - the `div` tag element containing each field.

+This submit button will float on the right.
+`
+array(
+	'field_id'			=>	'submit',
+	'type'				=>	'submit',
+	'label'				=>	__( 'Save', 'task-scheduler' ),
+	'label_min_width'	=>	0,
+	'attributes'		=>	array(
+		'field'	=>	array(
+			'style'	=>	'float:right; clear:none; display: inline;',
+		),
+	),
+)
+`

 <h4>Change Preview Image Size of the 'image' Field Type</h4>
 To specify a custom size to the preview element of the `image` field type, set an attribute array like the below, where 300px is the max width.